Adapting Foundation Vision-Language Models to Medical Diagnosis via Query-Driven Expert Bridging: Related Work

-\textbf{Parameter-efficient transfer learning for VLMs.} As VLMs scale, fine-tuning all model parameters becomes computationally expensive, prone to overfitting, or catastrophic forgetting.
-To address this, recent work has focused on parameter-efficient transfer learning, primarily through prompt learning and adapter-based methods.
-In prompt learning approaches, CoOp~\cite{zhou2022coop} replaces fixed templates with learnable vectors, CoCoOp~\cite{zhou2022cocoop} generates instance-specific prompts with visual features, while ProGrad~\cite{zhu2023prograd} and KgCoOp~\cite{yao2023kgcoop} aim to retain pre-trained knowledge during adaptation.
-Recent adapter-based methods introduce lightweight modules into the network, in which CLIP-Adapter~\cite{gao2024clipadapter} refines representations using MLP-based adapters, Tip-Adapter~\cite{zhang2022tipadapter} enables test-time inference via feature caching, MMA~\cite{yang2024mma} and MMRL~\cite{guo2025mmrl} both incorporate a shared space to facilitate multimodal interaction.
-These adaptation strategies are primarily tailored for in‑domain, cross‑dataset generalization and may not transfer well to cross‑domain medical data (see Figure~\ref{fig:demo}(b)).
-In contrast, with MedBridge we aim to go beyond conventional adapters by explicitly addressing domain discrepancies, enabling robust adaptation from general-purpose VLMs to the medical domain.
+\textbf{Parameter-efficient transfer learning for VLMs.} As VLMs scale, fine-tuning all model parameters is costly and prone to overfitting or catastrophic forgetting.
+Thus, recent work focused on parameter-efficient transfer learning, primarily through prompt learning and adapter modules.
+In prompt learning, CoOp~\cite{zhou2022coop} turns fixed templates to be learnable, CoCoOp~\cite{zhou2022cocoop} generates instance-specific prompts with visual features, ProGrad~\cite{zhu2023prograd} and KgCoOp~\cite{yao2023kgcoop} retain pre-trained knowledge during adaptation.
+Adapter-based methods introduce lightweight modules: CLIP-Adapter~\cite{gao2024clipadapter} refines representations using MLPs, Tip-Adapter~\cite{zhang2022tipadapter} enables test-time inference via feature caching, MMA~\cite{yang2024mma} and MMRL~\cite{guo2025mmrl} incorporate a shared space for multimodal interaction.
+CLIP-LoRA~\cite{zanella2024low} employs the low-rank adaptation.
+These adaptation strategies are primarily tailored for in‑domain, cross‑dataset generalization and may not transfer well to cross‑domain multi-label medical data (\cref{fig:demo_comp}).
+In contrast, MedBridge goes beyond conventional adapters by explicitly addressing medical domain discrepancies, enabling robust domain adaptation from arbitrary foundation VLMs to medical data.